Scientists Criticize Trump Administration Decision To Roll Back Endangered Species Protections

-On Monday, as The Hill reported, the Trump administration announced its decision to gut the Endangered Species Act.
+On Monday, the Trump administration announced its decision to gut the Endangered Species Act, as The Hill reported.

 Considered one of America’s most important environmental laws, the Endangered Species Act, first passed in 1973 by President Richard Nixon, is credited with protecting flora and fauna both in the United States and abroad.